China will help Myanmar, Bangladesh on Rakhine issue

 "Myanmar and Bangladesh hope China can offer help and support to solve the issue," and as a neighbor, China needs to get involved when its neighbors need help, Lu noted.

-Wang and visiting Myanmarese minister of the office of the State Counselor U Kyaw Tint Swe and Bangladeshi foreign minister Abul Hassan Mahmood Ali discussed the issue at a tea gathering on Friday.

-The atmosphere of the discussion between the three senior officials "was frank, sincere, relaxed and friendly, and they reached four common understandings," Lu said.
+Wang and visiting Myanmar's minister of the office of the State Counselor U Kyaw Tint Swe and Bangladesh Foreign Minister Abul Hassan Mahmood Ali discussed the issue at a tea gathering on Friday, and the atmosphere was frank, sincere, relaxed and friendly, and they reached four common understandings, Lu said.

 The four common understandings are: "Immediately improve the situation in the Rakhine State through the plan of stopping violence-repatriation-development; the priority at this stage is to repatriate refugees to Myanmar from Bangladesh, and take concrete measures to realize the repatriation; based on the two countries' wishes, China is willing to provide assistance to improve the refugees' resettlement, which includes emergency assistance and reconstruction; boost cooperation on developing the border areas between Myanmar and Bangladesh, and improve the living standards of the locals."

-Myanmar and Bangladesh had engaged in a dispute on receiving refugees back from Bangladesh, and Myanmar had faced domestic opposition on the issue.
+Myanmar and Bangladesh had engaged in a dispute on receiving refugees back from Bangladesh, and Yangon had faced domestic opposition on the issue.
 But it has become a problem for the country's development.
-That's why they reached an agreement with China, Xu Liping, an expert on Southeast Asian studies at the Chinese Academy of Social Sciences, told the Global Times on Friday.
+That's why they reached an agreement with China, said Xu Liping, an expert on Southeast Asian studies at the Chinese Academy of Social Sciences.

 China's support for Myanmar is consistent.
 In September 2017, Hong Liang, Chinese Ambassador to Myanmar, donated 200 million Kyat ($150,262) on behalf of the Chinese government to Myanmar's Ministry of Social Welfare, Relief and Resettlement for Rakhine State.